ResourcesCo/macchiato/docs/unpack-simple.md

 ```

 After that, the next one or two fenced code blocks are used, for the options,
 and for the content of the file.
-If the contents of the first fenced code block
+If the first fenced code block is a JSON
-is a JSON array with the first string value equal to `"$options"`, it will be
+array with the first string value equal to `"$options"`, it will be used as
-read as the options, and the content will be read from the following fenced
+the options, and the content will be read from the following fenced code
-code block.
-Otherwise, the first, and only, fenced code block will be used as
+block.
+Otherwise, the first fenced code block will be used as the content.
-the content.

-The file definition and the fenced code blocks can only be separated by up to
+These elements can only be separated by up to 10 lines, with up to a total
-10 lines, with up to a total of 1024 characters.
-Each non-empty line must not
+of 1024 characters.
+Each non-empty line must not start with any whitespace.
-start with any whitespace.
-This way, short notes can be added, but the code
+This way, short notes can be added, but the path to the file and the file
-and filename, so the output is unobfuscated.
+contents will appear close together, to prevent obfuscation.

 The file definition can be followed by a fenced code block containing a JSON
 configuration object, like this: